 ITU Under-23 World Championships

 Each year USA Triathlon qualifies a group of elite triathletes aged 18-23 who will compete at the ITU Under-23 (U23) World Championships.
 The 2013 World Championships will be held in London, England.

 The USAT Under-23 National Championships is a draft-legal, Olympic-distance triathlon contested under ITU rules.

 2013 U23 National Championships will take place in Dallas, Texas on June 1.
 The championships is a sub-division of the ITU Continental Cup.

 FISU World University Championships

 The FISU World University Championships are a draft-legal, ITU sanctioned triathlon contested every two years.
 The most recently FISU WUC took place in Taiwan in 2012.
-The venue for the 2014 FISU WUC Triathlon has not yet been announced.
+The 2014 FISU WUC Triathlon will take place in Wellington, New Zealand on March 8, 2014.
 USA Triathlon endorses a team to provide collegiate elite athletes with the opportunity to continue their athletic development by demonstrating their abilities at the highest levels of international triathlon competition, with a focus of maximizing podium performance.

 USA Triathlon Performance Pyramid

 Click on your area of interest below to learn more.